AI Dungeon Master - Procedural Adventure - xelsed.ai

 healthBarDiv.style('--health-percentage', `${healthPercentage}%`);

-Sets a CSS custom property (--health-percentage) that controls the width of the health bar fill
+Sets a CSS custom property that the stylesheet uses to control the width of the red health fill

-Uses for-of loop to iterate through each item in the inventory array
+Loops through every item currently in the inventory array

 inventoryListUl.child(createElement('li', item));

-Creates a new list item element with the item name and adds it to the inventory list
+Creates a new list-item HTML element containing the item's name and attaches it as a child of the inventory list

-Only displays choice buttons if the game is still active AND there are choices to show
+Only shows choice buttons if the story is still active and the AI actually provided choices

 button.mousePressed(() => handleChoice(choice.text));